elgs/jsonql/README.md

 	* `RLIKE` to `~=`
 	* `NOT RLIKE` to `!~=`

-I adopted the second choice as the new operators I believe are still quite common to most programmers, rather than forcing to put white spaces between tokens.
+I adopted the second choice as the new operators I believe are still quite intuitive to most programmers, rather than forcing to put white spaces between tokens.

 ## Install
 `go get -u github.com/elgs/jsonql`